Thoughts on Arbitrary Pagination

 OFFSET 40

 This is by far the most common form of pagination, but it has a lot of issues.
 The first is that it’s inconsistent.
 Any rows added or deleted to pages before the one you’re currently on will affect the results you get back, leading to skipped results or results being shown twice.
-However, the bigger issue for crates.io is that using OFFSET for pagination doesn’t scale.
+However, the bigger issue for crates.io is that using OFFSET

-The issue with OFFSET #
+The issue with OFFSET

-If you don’t care about the technical details of why OFFSET is slow, just know that OFFSET takes linear1 time.
-Discussion of alternatives and their implementation starts here.
+If you don’t care about the technical details of why OFFSET

 Paginated data needs to have some consistent ordering.
 To make that ordering happen quickly, we will always want to have some index on the data being sorted.
-The default index type (and the only one that can be used for ordering2) is B-Tree.
+The default index type (and the only one that can be used for ordering[1]) is B-Tree.
 A B-Tree is a generalization of a Binary Search Tree.
 The differences between them are mostly related to the costs of memory or disk access, which isn’t relevant for the discussion at hand.
 For the sake of simplicity, we’re going to pretend that these indexes used perfectly balanced binary search trees, as it doesn’t change the performance characteristics for the purposes of our discussion.

 Balanced binary search trees and B-Trees are both very efficient for finding a specific value (or the first value that is greater/less than some specific value).
 From each node, we are able to get all values that are greater than or less than the value at that node.
-This means that finding all crates published after a given date takes at most log(total_crate_count) steps, as each step reduces the data we have to search by half.
+This means that finding all crates published after a given date takes at most log(total_crate_count)

-But we’re not looking for some specific known value, we’re looking for the nth record in the set.
-A binary tree offers us no help here!
-In order to find the nth element, we have to traverse the whole tree starting from the lowest element, counting how many nodes we’ve seen until we get to the offset3.
-So for the purposes of calculating OFFSET, the only benefit the index is giving us is starting from a pre-sorted list.
-However: for that benefit, actually accessing each row is slower4.
+, the only benefit the index is giving us is starting from a pre-sorted list.
+However: for that benefit, actually accessing each row is slower[3].
 In fact, the difference is substantial enough that the cost of iterating over the index eventually becomes greater than the cost of just sorting the table and iterating over that.
-We can see this reflected by the query planner and execution times as we increase the offset5.
+We can see this reflected by the query planner and execution times as we increase the offset[4].

 [local] sean@cargo_registry=# explain analyze select * from crates order by name asc limit 100 offset 0;